krglkvrmn/IB_Music_project/README.md

 # Machine learning on audio data

-This project was carried out within the Python Programming course in Bioinformatics Institute.
+This project was carried out within the Python Programming course at Bioinformatics Institute.

 The goal of the project was to implement different ML methods on audio data.
 This included **music genre classification**, **music segmentation** and **music clustering**.